igorskyflyer/commoji/README.md

 ## 🕵🏼 Usage

-The following tables shows some usage examples.
+The following table shows some usage examples that are valid or invalid according to Commoji’s formatting guidelines.

 <br>